bluurryy/cargo-insert-docs/README.md

 png = []
 ```

-Then add a feature documentation section to your `lib.rs` file:
+Then add a feature documentation section to `lib.rs`:
 ```rs
 //!
 Use the [`Image`] type to load images.
 //!